damarla99/fiction-api-web-application/README.md

     "password": "test123"
   }'

-# 4. Copy the "access_token" from response, then use it:
+# 4. Copy the "token" from response, then use it:
 export TOKEN="<paste-your-token-here>"

 # 5. Create a fiction